cmaher/SGAS/README.md

 Enemy rotating.
 More importantly, refactoring code to be reusable.

 ####Stage 5
 Enemy firing (at intervals).
 Bullet typeof(EnemyBullet|PlayerBullet) Player-bullet collisions.
 Enemy-bullet collisions.
+Also has a significant amount of refactoring to handle things with interfaces instead of just class derivation.